inbucket/inbucket/README.md

 Development Status
 ------------------
-Inbucket is currently in the early stages of development.
+Inbucket is currently alpha quality: it works but is not well tested.

 It can:

  * Receive SMTP and ESMTP messages and store them to disk
  * List subject, sender and date of messages for a particular mailbox
+ * Parse MIME multipart emails
- * Display the content of a particular message (text only)
+ * Display the content of a particular message
- * Display the source of a particular message (headers + body text)
+ * Display the source of a message (headers + body text)
+ * Display the HTML version of a message (in a new window)
  * Delete a message

 It does not yet:

- * Parse MIME multipart emails
- * Display HTML email
  * Display or download attachments

 Installation